Not in the Job Description: The Annual Report Owner's Unspoken Reality

 Because on top of deadlines and leadership breathing down your neck, there's another kind of pressure nobody really talks about.
 The kind that sits quieter but heavier.

-You know this document is going to represent your organization's impact, credibility, maturity, and future... all at once.
+You know this document is going to represent your organization's impact, credibility, maturity, future... all at once.
 It's going out across the world wide web to thousands of people, some you know and some you haven't met yet.
 It's getting mailed to donors.
 Shared in board meetings.
 Included in grant packets.
 Sitting on kitchen counters (you hope).

 And somewhere underneath all of that, as the high achiever and doer that you are, you know it also reflects on you.